HectorMg/HectorMg.github.io/_posts/2016-08-3-creating-a-bank-simulation-application-initial-models.md

 After migrating the database one more time with `$ rails db:migrate`, I'll create two classes in the models directory without creating tables for them in the database.
 These classes will be Bank and Company.
-Below are the three final classes for the Organizations family.
+I'll go through each of the new models next, and then we'll tie up a couple loose ends.

 #### app/models/organization.rb